BFergerson/Beam/README.md

 Queuing a message sends a message without waiting for a response.

-To create and queue a BasicMessage to the server from client
+To create and queue a LegacyMessage to the server from client
 ```java
 ExampleMessage exampleMessage = new ExampleMessage ();
 exampleMessage.setString ("client_message", "example_client_message");